0

 Ringing in the New Year with Relationship Resolutions

-Sit down together and plan your resolutions for 2017.
+Sit down together and plan your resolutions for the new year.

 As a couples therapist, the new year makes me feel sentimental because it offers couples the chance of renewal and reinvigoration.